 The class teachers are responsible for the organisation of resources, materials, tools and equipment in a way that provides consistency and ease of access in each area of the school.
-Children will complete "exit ticket" at the end of a unit or topic to reflect on progression and learning.
+Children will complete "exit ticket" at the end of a unit Written by Laura Concannon (Art Lead) or topic to reflect on progression and learning.
 The Art Leader monitors the delivery and outcomes of the art curriculum and makes any modifications to the school policy and scheme of work in line with developments.